 ABSD was introduced by Singapore government among a slew of property cooling measures to stabilize market prices.
 It was revised upwards in 2013 in light of escalating housing prices.
 Under this rule, home owners are required to pay ABSD if they are buying second property or if they are not Singapore citizens.

 Many property investors may have come across articles on property cooling measures in Singapore.
 But many of these articles may not be helpful in enabling you to make asset planning.
-Through this article, readers would learn how to avoid paying hefty sum of money to the government through smart planning.
-By this, I don’t mean doing something illegal or sleazy.
-No, nothing of that sort.
+Through this article, readers would learn how to avoid paying hefty sum of money to the government through [This is a premium article.
+The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
+To read the full content, please sign up as member.]

 Read my articles on HDB and property investments: